MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 1. Scroll down and enter a *Username* of your choosing. **Hint:** Avoid reserved words like admin or root.

-1. Enter a *Password* of your choosing. **Hint:** It might be easier to re-use your tenant password.
+1. Enter a *Password* of your choosing. **Hint:** It might be easier to reuse your tenant password.
 It can be found in the resources tab.

 1. Scroll down to the bottom of the page and select the checkbox below *Licensing* to confirm you have the eligible license.